-24 IIASA has carried out a modeling study which indeed found that food prices increased more in a scenario with additional biofuel demand and a ban on deforestation than in a scenario without such a ban on deforestation.
+22 IIASA has carried out a modeling study which indeed found that food prices increased more in a scenario with additional biofuel demand and a ban on deforestation than in a scenario without such a ban on deforestation.

-25 As in the first option, decreasing food demand is not always a desired option itself.
+23 As in the first option, decreasing food demand is not always a desired option itself.

-26 Such measures could be taken independent of biofuels policies as well.
+24 Such measures could be taken independent of biofuels policies as well.
 One could argue that without biofuels such measures would actually free up agricultural land that could revert back to e.g. forest, thereby potentially offering carbon and biodiversity benefits.
 Using such areas for biofuels could be seen as having an 'opportunity' cost in foregone carbon sequestration or increase in biodiversity.
-We do not discuss this matter in more detail here.
+As we believe that the mitigation measures most relevant to the RSB are not of this kind, we do not discuss this matter in more detail here.

-- Producing biofuels from residues.
-The use of residues as biofuel feedstock can displace current functions and uses of these residues, e.g. soil enhancing functions of agricultural residues or industrial process fuel use of waste fats and oils.
-This could therefore lead to negative indirect impacts by necessary replacements of the residues by e.g. additional fertilizer inputs or fossil process fuels.
-Therefore, current functions and uses of these residues must be well understood when pursuing this mitigation measure, which is currently not always the case. - 2 Producing biofuels from aquatic biomass such as algae.
-Specific sustainability aspects for such production (e.g. increasing pressure on the coastal environment) also need to be taken into account. - 3 Producing biofuels from feedstock grown on land without provisioning services27 e.g. land where no food production or cattle grazing takes place.
+replacements of the residues by e.g. additional fertilizer inputs or fossil process fuels.
+Therefore, current functions and uses of these residues must be well understood when pursuing this mitigation measure, which is currently not always the case.

+- 2 Producing biofuels from aquatic biomass such as algae.
+Specific sustainability aspects for such production (e.g. increasing pressure on the coastal environment) also need to be taken into account. - Producing biofuels from feedstock grown on land without provisioning services25 e.g. land where no food production or cattle grazing takes place.
 Because this does not displace existing provisioning services it does not cause an indirect LUC.
 Clearly, expanding production on unused land does lead to a direct LUC, with potential unwanted social and/or environmental consequences.
 The big advantage is that direct LUC is controllable (e.g. through certification) and can be limited to those areas where effects are acceptable, while the effects of indirect LUC are diffuse and uncontrollable.
 Often an area is not completely "unused" and a sliding scale exists between this "unused land" concept and the "intensification" concept in the next bullet. - 4 Introducing energy crop cultivation without displacing the original land use through agricultural intensification or integration models.
 In developing countries especially there is a significant potential for yield improvements by e.g. increasing the yield per harvest, increasing the amount of harvests or intensifying cattle raising.
 The positive effects of using this potential would reduce agricultural land requirements.
 Potential negative environmental or social impacts from intensification models such as increased use of fertiliser have to be taken into consideration as well.